woolfg/gassler.org/content/posts/20200224-docker-db-backup/index.md

 # Why did I create this backup sidecar image?

 I have several very small *LAMP* based websites which I recently migrated to a docker based setup.
-To create a very high separation, every single website has its own web server and database container.
+To create a high separation, every single website has its own web server and database container.
 To have a safe setup, I needed a simple but flexible backup solution for MySQL and MariaDB which works without changing the database container.

 Therefore, I created this non-blocking backup sidecar container, which can backup the database container without touching the actual DB container or interfering with the running database itself.

-For me, it is also very important that I can use the backup solution for high traffic websites which should not be blocked by a backup process (e.g. happens when using `mysqldump`).
+For me, it is also very important that I can use the backup solution for high traffic websites which should not be blocked by a backup process (happens e.g. when using `mysqldump`).
 Therefore, I decided to use [XtraBackup](https://www.percona.com/doc/percona-xtrabackup) for MySQL and the fork of it, [MariaDBbackup](https://mariadb.com/kb/en/mariabackup-overview/) for MariaDB.

 # It should be configurable!